What Is Frame Damage On A Car?

 What Does Frame Damage Mean To You?

-While you may be able to drive a car with frame damage, that doesn’t mean it’s a good idea.
+While you may be able to operate a car with frame damage, that doesn’t mean it’s a good idea.

 If it’s something minor, like a dented rear quarter panel, then sure, you should be fine.
 But if the structural integrity of your car has been compromised, driving it could be exceedingly dangerous.